 Social groups, formal organization, organizational change, authority and leadership, special topics.
 See class schedule for specific content.
+May be repeated with new content.
 Maximum credit six units applicable on a master's degree.
-730. (230.)
-Seminar in Social Institutions (3) Prerequisites: Sociology 422 and 464.

-The family and kinship, political organization, economic organization, religion, education, industry, occupations and professions, social stratification, special topics.
+730. Seminar in Social Institutions (3) The family and kinship, political organization, economic organization, religion, education, industry, occupations and professions, social stratification, special topics.
 See class schedule for specific content.
+May be repeated with new content.
 Maximum credit six units applicable on a master's degree.
-740. (240.)
-Seminar in Social Psychology: Sociological Approaches (3) Prerequisites: Sociology 440 and 464.

-Socialization, role theory, motivation, perception, self, social context of personality, attitude theory, interaction, language and symbolic process, social types, collective behavior, small groups, special topics.
+740. Seminar in Social Psychology: Sociological Approaches (3) Socialization, role theory, motivation, perception, self, social context of personality, attitude theory, interaction, language and symbolic process, social types, collective behavior, small groups, special topics.
+May be repeated with new content.
 See class schedule for specific content.
 Maximum credit six units applicable on a master's degree.

-750. (250.)
-Seminar in the Community (3)

-Prerequisites: Sociology 464 and 557.

-Ecological structure and process; community institutions and structure; community deterioration, planning and renewal; urbanization; suburbia; megalopolis; special topics.
+750. Seminar in the Community (3) Ecological structure and process; community institutions and structure; community deterioration, planning and renewal; urbanization; suburbia; megalopolis; special topics.
+May be repeated with new content.
 See class schedule for specific content.
 Maximum credit six units applicable on a master's degree.

-760. (260.)
-Seminar in Research Methods (3)

-Prerequisites: Sociology 401 and 464.
+760. Seminar in Research Methods (3) Prerequisites: Sociology 401 and 464.

 Analysis of methods used in current sociological research, including evaluation of reported findings.
 Discussion of research designs appropriate to particular types of projects.
 Evaluation of research in progress by members of the seminar.
 May be repeated with new content.
+See class schedule for specific content.
 Maximum credit six units applicable on a master's degree.
-770. (270.)
-Seminar in Population and Demography (3) Prerequisites: Sociology 464 and 550.
+770. Seminar in Population and Demography (3) Prerequisites: Sociology 464 and 550.

 Demographic theories, fertility, mortality, migration, construction and application of demographic indices, demographic prediction, world population trends, special topics.
+May be repeated with new content.
 See class schedule for specific content.
 Maximum credit six units applicable on a master's degree.

-797. (297.)
-Research (3) Cr/NC
+797. Research (3) Cr/NC

 Prerequisite: Sociology 464.

 Independent investigation of special topics.
 Maximum credit six units applicable on a master's degree.
-798. (298.)
-Special Study (1-3) Cr/NC Prerequisite: Consent of staff, to be arranged with department chairman and instructor.
+798. Special Study (1-3) Cr/NC Prerequisite: Consent of staff, to be arranged with department chair and instructor.
 Individual study.
 Maximum credit six units.
 799A.
-(299.)
 Thesis (3) Cr/NC Prerequisites: An officially appointed thesis committee and advancement to candidacy.
 Preparation of a project or thesis for the master's degree.
 799B.
 Thesis Extension (0) Cr/NC Prerequisite: Prior registration in Thesis 799A with an assigned grade symbol of SP.
 Registration required in any semester or term following assignment of SP in Course 799A in which the student expects to use the facilities and resources of the University; also student must be registered in the course when the completed thesis is granted final approval.